aleixsamael/rust_playground/README.md

 This is my new Rust playground.
+So far I have no idea where this is going.